 BLOCK: We have been getting a lot of email from listeners, as you might imagine.
 And a number of people have stories of their own.
 And I want to read a couple of those letters.
 This is one from Wendy Hickey(ph) of Pittsburgh who says that three years ago when she was 45, a mammogram identified suspicious tissue in her breast.
 She had a needle biopsy, excisional surgery and is now cancer-free, taking daily tamoxifen.

-And Ms. Hickey writes: I can't imagine what would have happened if I had delayed my mammogram for five more years.
+SIEGEL: I can't imagine what would have happened if I had delayed my mammogram for five more years.
 But I feel safe in guessing that the outcome and treatment would not have been as positive.

 Dr. Lerner, what would you say to Wendy Hickey about that?

-Dr. LERNER: If people can take away from this show the notion that what she's saying may be true but may not be true, I think they would learn a lot.
+LERNER: If people can take away from this show the notion that what she's saying may be true but may not be true, I think they would learn a lot.

 What the data is showing us is that this woman, even though the mammogram found the suspicious cells early on, the argument is that her overall prognosis would not have changed.
 She would have gotten treated then as aggressively or more aggressively as when it was found by mammogram, and she would have done exactly the same.

 That's what the point is of this data.
-It's hard conceptual leap for people to make, even for a doctor, but that's what the data show.
+It's a hard conceptual leap for people to make, even for a doctor, but that's what the data show.

 BLOCK: And you would assume, though, that the earlier you find something, the better your results would be.

-Dr. LERNER: That has been the guiding principle of cancer research since the early 20th century, but the data for some cancers shows that things are not that simple, and that's what we're trying to deal with now.
+LERNER: That has been the guiding principle of cancer research since the early 20th century, but the data for some cancers shows that things are not that simple, and that's what we're trying to deal with now.

 BLOCK: Dr. Bevers, what do you think?

-Dr. BEVERS: Well, I think it's right that the data is that way for some cancers but not for all.
+BEVERS: Well, I think it's right that the data is that way for some cancers but not for all.
 In fact, a great many cancers, by finding them early, we can change the outcome.
 So I understand her viewpoint, and that's why I am recommending annual mammographic screening for women beginning at age 40.